HalftimeHarry/a2test/README.md

 # Run this after launching instance then update the conf see screenshot.png for example

+# Run this after launching Do not make 9 yet not enough modules ready use first composer command

+composer create-project drupal-composer/drupal-project:8.x-dev mysite --no-interaction

+//do not use this command
 composer create-project drupal/recommended-project mysite

 # Mysql set-up